skg-java-community/meetups/2024/02_Clojure/readme.md

 ## Slides & Code

 - Here is the blog: https://blog.cons.gr/posts/2024-02-28-clojure-101/
-- Here is the coe: https://github.com/kongeor/clj-intro
+- Here is the code: https://github.com/kongeor/clj-intro
 - Here are the slides: [Slides](clojure-101.pdf)